BlingCorp/bling/docs/module/wall.md

 -- Default parameters
 bling.module.wallpaper.setup {
-    screen = nil,       -- the screen to apply the wallpaper, as seen in gears.wallpaper functions change_timer = nil, -- the timer in seconds.
+    screen = nil,       -- the screen to apply the wallpaper, as seen in gears.wallpaper functions screens = nil,      -- an array of screens to apply the wallpaper on.
+If 'screen' is also provided, this is overridden change_timer = nil, -- the timer in seconds.
 If set, call the set_function every change_timer seconds set_function = nil, -- the setter function